Whole-Body · 關

 Supports the nerve

-Needling around affected joints and supporting muscles improves circulation and helps calm local inflammation.
+Needling around the affected joints and the muscles that support them brings up circulation and helps quiet the inflammation there.

 Restores circulation

-Treatment draws blood flow and eases the muscle guarding that builds around painful joints.
+Treatment draws blood to the area and loosens the muscle guarding that tends to build up around a sore joint.

 Calms the pain